How to Get a Business Loan in the UK: A Step-by-Step Guide for SMEs (2026)

 Trading history

-Most lenders require a minimum of 12 months' trading history.
-Some high-street banks ask for two or three years.
+Many lenders require at least 12 months’ trading history, while some banks or larger facilities may require two or three years.
 Specialist alternative lenders tend to require 12 months as a minimum.

 Annual turnover and monthly revenue